drivera123/LDRS591/_pages/unit-2-learning-activities.md

 <ul>
  	<li>Go to <a href="http://libguides.twu.ca/library_research/home">http://libguides.twu.ca/library_research/home</a> and click "<a href="http://libguides.twu.ca/library_research/books">How to search for books</a>".
 Begin by selecting one of video tutorials in the section "searching for e-books" such as "<a href="https://vimeo.com/164163119/b24ecb42e6">searching for e-books in the classic catalogue</a>."
 Watch this video tutorial to get an idea of how to search for a topic found in an e-book.</li>
  	<li>Keeping in mind the topic and specific question(s) you identified in Assignment 1, use the library catalogue to locate a good example of an <strong>e-book.</strong></li>
- 	<li>Create a new blog post, and post the author, date and title (including the hyperlink) of the e-book on your blog.
+ 	<li>Create a new blog post (250-500 words), and post the author, date and title (including the hyperlink) of the e-book on your blog.
 Next, briefly assess the source in the following categories.
 <ul>
  	<li>Authority – Who is the author?
 What are the author’s credentials?</li>
  	<li>Currency – Is the source up to date?</li>